Analysis | The Democratic advantage in party identification has gotten a lot wider

 If you look carefully, you can see two things right away.

-The first is that the Democrat bars consistently dip below the +50 line while the Republican bars never pass the +50 line at the top.
+The first is that the Democratic bars consistently dip below the +50 line while the Republican bars never pass the +50 line at the top.
 Because of the inclusion of true independents, passing that mark doesn’t mean that half the country leans Democratic.
-What it means, though is that there are consistently more Democrats and Democrat-leaning independents.
+What it means, though is that there are consistently more Democrats and Democratic-leaning independents.
 (More on that in a second.)

 The second is that there was an increase in identified independents in the first quarter of 2021, as shown in the growth of that gray bar.
 The increase of four percentage points was the most since the fourth quarter of 2017 — perhaps coincidentally the first period after Trump’s response to the violence in Charlottesville.

 In the first quarter, 40 percent of Americans identified as Republican or Republican-leaning independent.
-The nine-point deficit relative to Democrat identification was the highest since the fourth quarter of 2012.
+The nine-point deficit relative to Democratic identification was the highest since the fourth quarter of 2012.
 But it was not an exceptional or record-setting gap; late in the administration of George W. Bush, Democrats had a much larger advantage.
 By 2010, that had faded.

 Only a year ago, there was no difference at all between the two parties.
 Things change quickly.